How to Block Suspicious Accessibility Services in Android Apps

-Blocking Suspicious Accessibility Services on Android apps by Using Appdome
+How to Implement Block Suspicious Accessibility Services in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block Suspicious Accessibility Services without an SDK or gateway: